BolajiOlajide/rmw-bot/README.md

 pipenv --python=python3.6 shell
 ```

-- install the application's dependencies with the command `pipenv install -r requirements.txt`
+- install the application's dependencies with the command `pipenv install`

 ## Contributors